White Sand Lake

 - Mean depth: 25 feet

-- Bottom type: mostly sand, also gravel
+- Bottom type: mostly sand, also gravel and rock

 - Water color: clear, high visability